University of Houston-Victoria

 Waivers and Exemptions

-Students that are qualified to receive a waiver or exemption should submit all necessary paperwork to the Student Billing and Card Services Office, University West Building Room 113, e-mail it to firstname.lastname@example.org, or fax it to (361) 580-5522.
-For questions regarding the waivers and exemptions offered by the university please contact the Student Billing and Card Services at (361) 570-4833.
+Students that are qualified to receive a waiver or exemption should submit all necessary paperwork to the Student Billing Office, University West Building Room 113, e-mail it to firstname.lastname@example.org, or fax it to (361) 580-5522.
+For questions regarding the waivers and exemptions offered by the university please contact Student Billing at (361) 570-4833.

-Below is a list of some of the waivers and exemptions commonly used at UHV as well as the link to any form(s) that need to be completed and returned to the Student Billing and Card Services at the university in order for you to receive the waiver or exemption.
+Below is a list of some of the waivers and exemptions commonly used at UHV as well as the link to any form(s) that need to be completed and returned to Student Billing at the university in order for you to receive the waiver or exemption.

 For a complete listing of all the waivers and exemptions available to students and for additional information on the waivers and exemptions listed below please visit the Exemptions link or the Waiver Programs link located at http://www.collegefortexans.com/index.cfm?ObjectID=699A998A-E7F3-1DCC-3F460F26136EEA05.